USAJOBS/help-center/how-to/search/save/index.md

 ## To save a job search and sign up for email notifications:

-1. Sign into your USAJOBS account.
-If you don’t have an account, you need to create one.
+1. Sign into your USAJOBS profile.
+If you don’t have a profile, you need to create one.
 Only signed in users can save their search.
 2. Start a job search by entering a keyword or location in the search box and click **Search**.
 3. Narrow your results using filters.
 4. Click **Save this search** on the search results page located above the search results.